Ball (NYSE:BALL) Sees Unusually-High Trading Volume

 Ball Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 15th.
-Investors of record on Thursday, September 1st will be paid a $0.20 dividend.
-This represents a $0.80 dividend on an annualized basis and a yield of 1.35%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 15th.
+Stockholders of record on Thursday, September 1st will be paid a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.35%.
 The ex-dividend date is Wednesday, August 31st.
-Ball’s dividend payout ratio (DPR) is presently 23.39%.
+Ball’s dividend payout ratio is currently 23.39%.

 About Ball